 - Remove or tack down any loose rugs, mats or carpets

 - Declutter walkways and high-travel areas of the house

 - Add grip guards to slippery surfaces such as bathtubs, bathroom tile and kitchen floors

 - Increase lighting in dark or unlit areas of the home

 When a senior has a significant fall, rehabilitation does not simply focus on the area of the body that was injured.
-Therapy often can be very intense, and elderly home care providers often work to address issues of fatigue, sleeping problems, dizziness, and anxiety caused by injurious falls.
+Therapy often can be very intense, and in-home caregivers often work to address issues of fatigue, sleeping problems, dizziness, and anxiety caused by injurious falls.